-An administration order appoints an administrator to make financial and legal decisions for a person with a mental incapacity.
+An administration order appoints an individual or organisation as an administrator to make financial and legal decisions for a person with mental incapacity.
 A person under an administration order is called a protected person.

-The South Australian Civil and Administrative Tribunal (SACAT) will only make an administration order if it is satisfied that:
+The South Australian Civil and Administrative Tribunal (SACAT) will only make an administration order if it's satisfied that:

 - there is a need for an order to be made.